D-Revane/wp-runsheet/README.md

 	$ sudo apt-get update

 Enter your sudo password when prompted
-Now navigate to the /var directory, and add a temp folder to work out of

-	$ cd /var
-	$sudo mkdir temp

-Now give yourself full permissions within the temp directory, and then navigate to it

-Let's start by updating server packages

-	$ sudo apt-get update

 Now navigate to /var directory, and creating a temp folder to work from

 	$ cd /var